Review and road test of the Audi RS 4 Avant

 Market and Model

 It's vaguely pointless to try to assess the value proposition of the RS 4 because it effectively competes in a class of one.
 Yes, you can buy rapid estate cars from other manufacturers but the RS 4 has a very specific appeal, four wheel drive and commands a loyal customer base.
-Needless to say, Audi will have a queue for every car it imports, even at an asking price of just under £62,000.
-That's £15,000 more than Audi's alternative 354PS S4 Avant model.
+Needless to say, Audi will have a queue for every car it imports, even at an asking price of around £65,000 - or more if you want the lavishly equipped 'Vorsprung'-spec model.

 Cost of Ownership

-Something else to be wary of is loading the car full of options.
+At point of purchase, be wary of loading the car full of options.
 Big petrol engines aren't great for resale in this country anyway, so don't make things worse by ticking loads of boxes on the spec sheet.
 While it might seem worthwhile at the time, it's unlikely the next buyer will pay extra for a lot of the equipment.
 The warranty is for three years or 60,000 miles.
 However, this can be extended for a fee.

 The Audi RS 4 Avant has managed to carve out a specific and profitable niche in the performance car market and with good reason.
 If you have the funds not to have to worry unduly about trifling matters like fuel bills, then it's the consummate all-rounder.
 It's crushingly fast, effortlessly discreet, beautifully finished and genuinely practical.
 It'll do anything that a regular A4 Avant will and a whole lot more besides.
 It's as quick as a Porsche 911 yet it's good for both the school run and a kerb-hopping lap of the Nurburgring.